pchinjr/praise-cage-rest-api-workshop/README.md

 #### Switching Endpoints
 - Attendees can now switch between their Val Town endpoint and their local `http://localhost:3000/praises` to see the same results, demonstrating how RESTful APIs function consistently across environments.

-### Adding Authentication Hooks
+### Adding Authentication Hooks with Different Architecture
 We will now add an authenication layer to our API using JWTs.
 To handle the new complexity, we can move to a framework that implements some request/response lifecycle hooks.
 This means the framework will give us an interface to do some processing during the request and response negotiations.
 The framework we'll use is Fastify.
+Also, we'll move to fully server rendered content for all pages.
+This lets the server compile the dynamic data and respond with a string of HTML that the browser will render.
 ```bash
 npm init -y
 npm install fastify @fastify/cookie @fastify/formbody @fastify/jwt